-When set to REJECT_OUTRIGHT, if the sequence %2f occurs anywhere in the incoming URI path, or path parameters, the agent will reject the incoming request with an HTTP 400 response.
+When set to REJECT\OUTRIGHT, if the sequence %2f occurs anywhere in the incoming URI path, or path parameters, the agent will reject the incoming request with an HTTP 400 response.

-When set to ACCEPT_BUT_NOT_INTERPRET, any occurrence of %2f in the incoming URI path, or path parameters, will be left unconverted.
+When set to ACCEPT\BUT\NOT\INTERPRET, any occurrence of %2f in the incoming URI path, or path parameters, will be left unconverted.

-When set to ACCEPT_AND_INTERPRET, any occurrence of %2f in the incoming URI path, or path parameters, will be replaced by a forward slash character.
+When set to ACCEPT\AND\INTERPRET, any occurrence of %2f in the incoming URI path, or path parameters, will be replaced by a forward slash character.

-Property name org.forgerock.agents.percent.2f.handling.strategy Troperty name org.
-For ger ock. agents. per cent.
-21 .
-Handling.
-Strategy Aliases org.forgerock.agents.percent.2f.handling.strategy Introduced in Java Agent 2024.11 Function Configure behaviour Supported settings REJECT_OUTRIGHT Any and all occurrences of the specified sequence within the incoming URL will cause the agent to reject the incoming request with HTTP 400.
+Property name org.forgerock.agents.percent.2f.handling.strategy

+Aliases org.forgerock.agents.percent.2f.handling.strategy Introduced in Java Agent 2024.11

+Function Configure behaviour

+Supported settings REJECT_OUTRIGHT Any and all occurrences of the specified sequence within the incoming URL will cause the agent to reject the incoming request with HTTP 400.
 ACCEPT_BUT_NOT_INTERPRET Occurrences of the specified sequence within the incoming URL will not cause the agent to reject the incoming request, but the sequence will be left decoded.
-ACCEPT_AND_INTERPRET Occurrences of the specified sequence within the incoming URL will not cause the agent to reject the incoming request, and the sequence will be decoded for the purposes of not-enforced rule matching and AM policy evaluation Default REJECT_OUTRIGHT Bootstrap property No Required property No Restart required No Local configuration file AgentConfig.properties
+ACCEPT_AND_INTERPRET Occurrences of the specified sequence within the incoming URL will not cause the agent to reject the incoming request, and the sequence will be decoded for the purposes of not-enforced rule matching and AM policy evaluation

+Default REJECT_OUTRIGHT

+Bootstrap property No

+Required property No

+Restart required No